cuga-rajal/opensim_apple_arm64/README.md

 -------------
 **To build arm64 libraries from source**

-For reference I am including the steps to build the three shared library files now included in the distribution.
-Should there be a need to recompile a physics engine or openjpeg library for the Apple arm64 platform these steps can be used.
-There is also an opportunity to build a more recent version of the Bullet physics engine using the steps provided.
+The instructions that follow aren't really needed by anyone unless you want to build the libraries yourself for some reason.
+They are included here for reference.

-You will need to have a shell environment with a complete set of environment variables appropriately set for the development work.
+You will need to have a shell environment with environment variables appropriately set for the development work.
 Bash (Bourne-again shell) is the preferred shell when working with older unmanaged software.